ecrespo66/Robot-framework/wiki.md

         Can take additional inputs through *args.
         """
         print("Workflow ended ")

 ```

+## Code explaination

 In the RobotFlow system, each method decorated with the @RobotFlow decorator represents a node in the workflow.
-These nodes are interconnected and define the sequence and logic of the workflow.
+These nodes are interconnected and define the sequence and logic
+of the workflow.
 Here's how they relate to each other in the previous example:

 ### StartNode (start method)**:
 This is the entry point of the workflow.
 In our example, the start method is marked as a StartNode, indicating that it's the first node to be executed when the workflow begins.

 ### OperationNode (perform_operation method):
 After the StartNode, the workflow moves to the **OperationNode**.
-In the example, perform_operation is an OperationNode, which represents the main action or task in the process.
+In the example, perform_operation is an **OperationNode**, which represents the main action or task in the process.
 This is where the core functionality of the workflow is executed.
-The sequence moves from the StartNode to the OperationNode automatically, reflecting a linear flow.
+The sequence moves from the **StartNode** to the **OperationNode** automatically, reflecting a linear flow.

 ### EndNode (end method):

 The workflow concludes with the **EndNode**.
 The end method in our example is marked as an **EndNode**, signifying the end of the process.
-Once the OperationNode completes its task, the flow transitions to the EndNode, marking the completion of the workflow.
+Once the OperationNode completes its task, the flow transitions to the **EndNode**, marking the completion of the workflow.

-# FLOW CHART
+## Flow Representation
+When working with complex workflows, especially in automation and process management, it's often helpful to have a visual
+representation of the flow.
+This aids in understanding the sequence of operations, the relationships between different steps,
+and the overall structure of the process.
+Mermaid is a tool that enables the creation of such visual representations using simple, text-based descriptions.
+Below is a Mermaid flowchart representation of the simple workflow defined in the Robot class:

 ```mermaid
 flowchart LR
 0((start))